 Camera+ is on any iPhone photography hobbyist’s app list, and was one of the first apps to receive wide acclaim for bringing a professional touch to smartphone shots.
 While it may not allow the minute control that VSCO Cam does, it sets the standard for pro mobile photography apps without sacrificing its usability.

 If you like taking long exposure shots, you need an app like Slow Shutter Cam.
 This is probably the most popular option, and costs only one dollar.
 Once you get the technique down pat, photographs of moving objects come out brilliantly.

 Facetune is a really simple app that’s is great for close-up photographs.
 It will let you smooth out skin tones, whiten teeth and touch up hair and eye colours.
-This powerful app is one of the more expensive on the list, but still only costs $2.99.
+This powerful app is one of the more expensive on the list.

 Snapseed is worth a mention — it’s a free photo editing tool that offers a bunch of features and enhancement presets.
 What it does best is being easy to use.
 Despite the competitive market, this app has received high praise from reviewers by combining solid editing features and accessibility.

 Image Blender is great for blending two images together.
 You can do a basic blend using a slider to set the balance between two photographs, or mask elements of one photo to pop into another.
-Simple, but effective and costs $2.99.
+Simple, but effective.

 Hueless is designed specifically for that moment when you want to take a shot with the gravitas of black and white.
 Most photography apps have a black and white option — or a couple of different presets.
 Hueless is a black and white guru and lets you take control from the very moment you’re trying to capture, by providing a black and white viewfinder.